rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/monitors.rst

 supply an optional ``hostHeader`` attribute for the HTTP and HTTPS health monitor to specify a host for which the health monitors will check.
-The following table lists the required and optional attributes for Monitor HTTP and HTTPS:
+The following table lists the required and optional attributes for the HTTP and HTTPS monitor types:

 .. table:: Required and Optional Attributes for Monitor HTTP and HTTPS